Estate Planning CanadaHow Pet Guardianship Works When You Die

 For example, will the person walk your pet twice daily as you do?

-When you create a legal Will, you can include your pets in the Will and who will take care of your pet upon death.
+When you create a legal Will, you can include your pets and who will take care of your pet upon death.

-Epilogue also recommended naming a backup beneficiary if the person you named passes away.
+Epilogue also recommended naming a backup beneficiary if the person you named dies.

 They also state not to include your pet’s name if you get a new pet after losing a pet.